-No. of complaints outstanding at the beginning of the year No. of Complaints received No. of complaints not solved to the satisfaction of investor No. of complaints solved No. of complaints pending at the end of year Nil 368 Nil 366 2
+No. of complaints No. of No. of complaints not No. of No. of complaints outstanding at the Complaints solved to the satisfaction of complaints pending at the end beginning of the year received investor solved of year Nil 368 Nil 366 2